Killing of Nika Shakarami: Day 40 of her death

 On day 40 of her death, a large crowd gathered at her burial site, even though she is buried in a small village far from the city.
 They mostly chanted the slogans of protests and sang an old famous song in Luri "دایه دایه وقت جنگه" ("Oh mother, mother, it's time to fight").
 Shakarami's mother gave a speech addressing Nika "I will for ever be in agony for your sufferings, but I love you.
 When I see that pure seed of your thinking – freedom, courage and honour blossoms in the hearts of other loved ones, I am happy and grateful."

-Video showed guards had attempted to prevent people from attending the ceremony by blocking a bridge, the security forces also fired teargas on people who fought back by throwing stones, and gunshots were audible in video shared on social media.
+Video showed guards had attempted to prevent people from attending the ceremony by blocking a bridge, the security forces also fired tear gas on people who fought back by throwing stones, and gunshots were audible in video shared on social media.
 At her memorial ceremony, people attending chanted "We are all Nika, fight and we will fight back."